johannschopplich/nuxt-api-party/docs/api/use-fetch-like.md

 The key can be a reactive value, e.g. a computed property.
 :::

-To clear the cache for a specific request, use the `clear` function.
-You can then call `refresh` to fetch the data again:
+Clear the cache for a specific query by calling the `clear` function.
+This will remove the cached data for the query and allow the next request to fetch the data from the server:

 ```ts
 const { data, refresh, clear } = await useMyApiData('posts')